LukAtHim/projet_pomodoro_maquette/README.md

 - Responsive styles to ensure the layout works well across various devices and screen sizes.

 **Key Features**:
-- Flexbox is used for layout management, making it responsive.
 - Circular SVG progress animation is handled through CSS for stroke offset changes.
 - Includes media queries to ensure proper scaling on smaller screens (768px and 480px).